kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Baidu offers 2TB of free storage, with some significant drawbacks.
 Downloads are slow, and the desktop client has no English version.

-This repo provides a solution.
+This repo provides a solution: English strings for the Baidu Windows desktop app.
 It's far from perfect, but still definitely functional.
 Instructions:

  - download and install Baidu Netdisk --> English guide: https://www.baiduinenglish.com/baiduyun-pan-baidu-cloud-wangpan-disk.html
  - download panyi.exe, panyi.ini and DuiStringTable.xml